|Formerly:||Green Blankstein Russell architectural firm office|

 The design was an early example of a steel and curtain wall structure in Winnipeg.
 The new structural design was further enhanced by a modular framework of nine units (almost forming a cube) with the very centre module removed for a landscaped interior courtyard.
 When the building first opened, this courtyard held a 30-year old elm tree.
 Every bit of interior space was bathed in natural light.
 The conference room was located across the front of the building.

 More space was soon required so a second storey was added by the original contractor, W.A.
 Irish Company in 1954.
 This maintained exactly the look of the original portion and, with the exception of a penthouse that rises from the courtyard space, brought it to its current size.

-Green Blankstein Russell shared space for fifteen years with Sumner and Piercy (later Sumner and Buckley) consulting engineers and frequent partners.
+Green Blankstein Russell shared space for 15 years with Sumner and Piercy (later Sumner and Buckley), consulting engineers and frequent partners.
 By 1975, the firm had shortened its name to the initials GBR.
-G. Leslie Russell retired in 1966 and Cecil Blankstein assumed the role as head of the firm.
+G. Leslie Russell retired in 1966 and Cecil Blankstein became head of the firm.
 In 1983, the firm moved to 1314 Ellice Avenue and then to Waverley.
-The GBR firm was purchased and absorbed by Stantec Architecture in 2004.
+Stantec Architecture purchased and absorbed GBR in 2004.

 Since 1983, the building has been owned by a variety of private businesses.
-No substantial changes had been made to the facade while owned by GBR.
+GBR made no substantial changes to the facade while it owned the building.
 Unfortunately, new owners have modified the original aesthetic of the 222 Osborne Street building through a series of renovations, both internally and externally.